FlagOpen/FlagEmbedding/examples/README.md

 # 4. Finetune

-We support fine-tuning a variety of BGE series models, including `bge-large-en-v1.5`, `bge-m3`, bge-`en-icl`, `bge-reranker-v2-m3`, `bge-reranker-v2-gemma`, and `bge-reranker-v2-minicpm-layerwise`, among others.
+We support fine-tuning a variety of BGE series models, including `bge-large-en-v1.5`, `bge-m3`, `bge-en-icl`, `bge-multilingual-gemma2`, `bge-reranker-v2-m3`, `bge-reranker-v2-gemma`, and `bge-reranker-v2-minicpm-layerwise`, among others.
 As examples, we use the basic models `bge-large-en-v1.5` and `bge-reranker-large`.
-For more details, please refer to the [embedder](https://github.com/hanhainebula/FlagEmbedding/tree/new-flagembedding-v1/examples/finetune/embedder) and [reranker](https://github.com/hanhainebula/FlagEmbedding/tree/new-flagembedding-v1/examples/finetune/reranker) sections.
+For more details, please refer to the [embedder](https://github.com/FlagOpen/FlagEmbedding/tree/master/examples/finetune/embedder) and [reranker](https://github.com/FlagOpen/FlagEmbedding/tree/master/examples/finetune/reranker) sections.

 ## 1. Embedder